intel/riggingtools/unityPackage/SkeletonLoader_README.md

 ## How-To

+First, copy the rig2cs folder from riggingtools repo into your unity project.

+Example: Scripts/rig2cs

+Then:

 Add the git URL to your unity project by going to Window > Package Manager > Click + > Add package from git URL > Paste URL

 OR